Handheld game console: N-Gage

 Nokia released the N-Gage in 2003.
 It was designed as a combination MP3 player, cellphone, PDA, radio, and gaming device.
 The system received much criticism alleging defects in its physical design and layout, including its vertically oriented screen and requirement of removing the battery to change game cartridges.
 The most well known of these was "sidetalking", or the act of placing the phone speaker and receiver on an edge of the device instead of one of the flat sides, causing the user to appear as if they are speaking into a taco.

 The N-Gage QD was later released to address the design flaws of the original.
 However, certain features available in the original N-Gage, including MP3 playback, FM radio reception, and USB connectivity were removed.

 Second generation of N-Gage launched on April 3, 2008 in the form of a service for selected Nokia Smartphones.

-Cybiko

-The Cybiko is a Russian hand-held computer introduced in May 2000 by David Yang's company and designed for teenage audiences, featuring its own two-way radio text messaging system.
-It has over 430 "official" freeware games and applications.
-Because of the text messaging system, it features a QWERTY keyboard that was used with a stylus.
-An MP3 player add-on was made for the unit as well as a SmartMedia card reader.
-The company stopped manufacturing the units after two product versions and only a few years on the market.
-Cybikos can communicate with each other up to a maximum range of 300 metres (0.19 miles).
-Several Cybikos can chat with each other in a wireless chatroom.